 These statues are the most important reason for the island’s fame.
-Due to the fact that the island was a volcanic one, they had several types of rocks to build from (Basalt, Obsidian, and more important – Tuff from Rano Raraku, which was used for most of the Moai).
-These impressive monolithic human figures were carved mostly between 1250 and 1500 AD, are some of the most incredible ancient relics ever discovered.
+Because the island was a volcanic one, they had several types of rocks to build from (basalt, obsidian, and more importantly – tuff from Rano Raraku, which was used for most of the Moai).
+These impressive monolithic human figures were carved mostly between 1250 and 1500 AD, and are some of the most incredible ancient relics ever discovered.
 The Moai are the ‘living faces’ and lavish representations of ancestors who had been deified.
-But how were hundreds of these giants that weighed 10-80 tons (one unfinished Moai had the weight of 270 tons) created and more interesting, moved across the island?
+But how were hundreds of these giants that weighed 10-80 tons (one unfinished Moai had a weight of 270 tons) created and more interesting, moved across the island?
 Also, what would be the point of building them?
 Nobody has been able to come up with a satisfying answer to these questions.

 Another point of interest is represented by Ahu.
 Ahu are stone platforms on which some of the moai were erected, varying greatly in layout.

 As if these mysteries weren’t enough, there’s more!
 Rongorongo is Easter Island’s script, and it is among the few (if not the only one!) that was created out of nothing, without outside influence.
 Of the hundreds of wooden tablets and staffs reportedly having Rongorongo writing carved on them, only 26 survive, and scientists haven’t been able to decipher it.
 Also, several wood carvings, including Moko-Miro, a man with a lizard head, Rei Miro, a gorget or breast ornament of a crescent shape with a head at one or both tips, and many others fill the island’s puzzle, but still, no “solution” seems in reach.